videolan/libvlcsharp/README.md

 ### [Community projects](docs/made_with_libvlcsharp.md)

 Here we list several interesting projects made by the community using LibVLCSharp.
 Feel free to send a PR to yours!

+## Ebook

+In September 2022, the first book ever about LibVLC, the VideoLAN community and LibVLCSharp was released!

+[The Good Parts of LibVLC](https://mfkl.gumroad.com/l/libvlc-good-parts) contains everything you need to know about VLC, LibVLC and how to use it from .NET with LibVLCSharp.

 ## Samples